ShashankVM/generic_systemverilog_designs_library/README.md

 n-bit full subtractor in SystemVerilog

 # gray_counter
-n-bit gray code counter with asynchronous reset implemented in SystemVerilog.
+n-bit gray code counter with asynchronous reset implemented using binary counter and gray code combinational circuit in SystemVerilog.